-The question of boycotts, divestment and sanctions is likely to grow in importance in the months and years ahead, especially in the absence of a credible diplomatic vehicle for reaching a negotiated solution to the Israeli-Palestinian conflict.
-The issue is already roiling campuses and beginning to make an impact on Capitol Hill.
-J Street has a well-thought out and principled position to guide its work.
+The question of boycotts, divestment and sanctions has drawn increasing attention in the absence of a clear horizon for reaching a negotiated solution to the Israeli-Palestinian conflict.
+The issue is roiling many campuses and being taken up by city councils, state houses and Congress.
+J Street has a principled and nuanced position to guide its work on this issue.

 Below are the bedrock principles that guide us in responding to and dealing with BDS.

 1) We do not advocate for or support any boycott, divestment or sanctions initiative whatsoever